Red shoveler: Ecology

 Red shovelers have a diet that includes herbs, grasses, pond weeds, widgeon grass, algae, and eelgrass.
 They also feed on small invertebrates.
 The bill is equipped with a lamellate filtering mechanism that allows the extraction of small items of food from the water.
 Pairs form in the wintering grounds, after often noisy courtship.
-Once a clutch of 7-8 eggs is laid, incubation lasts about 25–26 days, followed by 40–45 days of fledging.
+Once a clutch of 7–8 eggs is laid, incubation lasts about 25–26 days, followed by 40–45 days of fledging.
 Red shovelers are partially migratory, with the southernmost birds migrating north during the winter season.

 Conservation

 The red shoveler is a relatively common and widespread species, and is not currently considered at risk.
 However, it may suffer to an extent from the degradation of its wetland habitats.
 The species is classified as Least Concern on the IUCN Red List due to its extremely large range and apparently overall stable population.
-Unfortunately, the wetland habitats used for nesting by this species is under threat by problems such as eutrophication due to agriculture runoffs which causes a loss in aquatic plants making it difficult for the ducks to find food reliably much less build nests out of said aquatic/herbaceous plants along with grazing cattle trampling down nests and vegetation needed to hide the nests to begin with.
-This means that despite their species being considered under the category of Least Concern, actual steps need to be taken towards the conservation of this species by both regular farmers and the wetland areas dedicated to conservation where they are supposedly protected from things like tourism, fishing, and hunting because we don't know their true numbers in the wild because this species is so spread out.
+Unfortunately, the wetland habitats used for nesting by this species are under threat by problems such as eutrophication due to agriculture runoff, which causes a loss in aquatic plants, making it difficult for the ducks to find food reliably much less build nests out of said aquatic/herbaceous plants along with grazing cattle trampling down nests and vegetation needed to hide the nests to begin with.
+This means that despite their species being considered under the category of Least Concern, actual steps need to be taken towards the conservation of this species by both regular farmers and the wetland areas dedicated to conservation where they are supposedly protected from things like tourism, fishing, and hunting, as their true numbers in the wild are unknown because this species is so spread out.